-Aquarium apologizes for tweets about sea otter
+Aquarium apologizes for fat-shaming tweets about sea otter

-MONTEREY, Calif.
-(AP) — California’s Monterey Bay Aquarium has apologized after some people perceived a tweet about a sea otter as body-shaming.
+MONTEREY, Calif. — California’s Monterey Bay Aquarium has apologized after some people perceived a tweet about a sea otter as body-shaming.

 The aquarium on Tuesday tweeted a picture of Abby, an otter who helps train orphaned otters how to survive in the wild.
 The tweet featured social media words and phrases such as “thick,” ”c h o n k” and “OH LAWD SHE COMIN” which are often used to describe someone who is overweight.